PhoenixTales/phoenix-docs/lore/barrier.md

 > The bright winter sky grew gray and dark as thick black clouds obscured the sun.
 Lightning flashed across the sky darting through a whirlwind of energy as the mages cast the spell using the foci.
 A blue-hazed sheet drove across the mine, passing the boundaries of will (...) / And so it came to pass that fleeing from greed itself brought greed and thus tribulations upon King Rhotbar.
 [M]

+WHY:
+> In order to save his most precious mine in Khorinis.
+[M]